Calculate Right: Perfect Transformer Size for Your Landscape Lights! (2024 Updated)

 Technical Considerations

-• Voltage Reduction: Transformers reduce 120V/240V down to 12V or 24V.
-This minimizes electric shock risk.
+• Voltage Reduction: Reduces 120V/240V down to 12V or 24V to minimize shock risk

-• Outdoor Rating: Transformers must be UL listed for outdoor installation and operation.
+• Outdoor Rating: UL-listed for outdoor conditions

-• Ventilation: Proper airflow around the transformer to prevent overheating is critical.
+• Ventilation: Ensure airflow to prevent overheating

 Additional Tips